RickBarretto/experiments.art/Readme.md

 Doing some experiments with Arturo.

-Examples are put inside the code. :wink:
+Examples are embedded in each file. :wink: